Jerry Lucas: 1960 Olympics and international play

-Professional basketball
+Professional career

 Cleveland Pipers

 "I never had any special desire to be a professional basketball player," Lucas later said about his pro career.
 In 1962, pro basketball had two cash-strapped leagues—the NBA and the startup ABL—and both coveted Lucas because of the crowds he drew.

 In the NBA, the Cincinnati Royals had long held that league's rights to Lucas, having drafted him as a high schooler with a territorial selection, which was allowed in the league then.
 However, Lucas declined their contract offer in May 1962.

 This created an opportunity for the other league.
 The now-ABL Cleveland Pipers drafted Lucas, too.
 They interested the young star with a rare combination business-player contract offer.
 As part of the deal, Lucas received ownership stock in the team.
 The ABL agreed to shorten their season for him as well.

 The NBA then made overtures to have the Pipers, with Lucas, jump leagues that summer.
 When that deal was approved by Steinbrenner, the NBA Royals protested and admission fees were added to the Cleveland deal.
 Unable to make all of the considerable payments, Steinbrenner's team later collapsed and folded.
 With the ABL losing their league champion in Cleveland and dropping to just six teams afterward, their league folded as well at the end of 1962.

 By then, Lucas had signed a business deal with Cleveland advertisers Howard Marks and Carl Glickman, and spoke often of having an NBA franchise in Cleveland.
 Because of this contract, he missed the 1962–63 NBA season.
 When the Marks expansion deal was denied by the NBA, Lucas was released from that contract.
 He decided he wanted to play pro basketball after all, and the Royals retained his rights.